 Copyright © Nucleus Medical Media, Inc.

 The specific cause of nocturnal leg cramps is unknown.
 These cramps may be related to imbalances in local muscle chemistry.
-Many activities and diseases are associated with nocturnal leg cramps:
+Many activities and diseases are associated with nocturnal leg cramps including:

-The following factors increase your chance of developing nocturnal leg cramps:
+Those over 50 are at increased risk for leg cramps.
+The following factors also increase your chance of developing nocturnal leg cramps:

 Talk with your doctor about the best plan for you.
 If no specific cause can be found, treatment options include the following:

-None of these medicines has earned full approval for either safety or efficacy.
+No medication has proven to treat nocturnal leg cramps.
 Quinine, while often effective for reducing the frequency and intensity of cramps, has a significant risk of major allergic reactions.
 The other prescription medications carry risks as well.
 So, they are not generally recommended.
-They are most often used in only severe cases.
+They may be used in severe cases.

 American Academy of Family Physicians